tchaloupka/httpbench/README.md

 Steps:

-* on a host that would run servers enter the container shell
+* on a host that would run servers, enter the container shell
 * from that run something like `_suite/runner.d bench -t singleCore -r foo@192.168.0.3 --host 192.168.0.2 dlang`

 Where `-r` or `--remote` specifies username and hostname used for executing load tester through ssh.
 `--host` is not in most cases necessary as CLI determines host IP from default route, but it's added for cases when it's needed anyway.

+It's easier to generate ssh key and copy it's identity to the load generator host as otherwise underlying ssh command'll ask for password twice for each test (warmup and test itself).

 Load tester (hey) must be installed on the load tester host.

-Host that generates load should be ideally more preferment.
+Host that generates load should be ideally more prefermant.

 ### Frameworks / libraries